stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (nly13-stat6250): Can SAS read determine value types automatically when reading in a mixed data set?
 - Question (meisenbach-stat6250): SAS uses floating point representation for a numeric values?
 Does this cause inaccuracies when working with integer values?
 - Question (aoneill2−stat6250): Does a numeric variable have to be specified as such to be treated as a number for calculations?
--Answer (mcardoso3-stat6250):  Yes, numeric variables can contain only numeric values, so that is how they must be treated for calculations.
+- Answer (mcardoso3-stat6250):  Yes, numeric variables can contain only numeric values, so that is how they must be treated for calculations.
 - Question (cyuan10−stat6250): What happens to the “.” missing numeric value when you calculate that variable?
 Is it simply ignored?
 What is the default action?
 - Question (yren10−stat6250): Does a missing value in a variable column affects the type of the variable?
 - Answer (yren10−stat6250): No, a blank dpesn't represent anything, the missing value is indcated by a period.
 - Question (akumar30−stat6250): How to distinguish between different types of missing values (e.g missing values because of non-response or missing values because of invalid data entry)?
 - Answer (akumar30−stat6250):  In SAS, letters A-Z and underscore "_" to indicate the type of missing values.

 [Course Textbook Chapter 1, Problem 5]